Why Jingmai Mountain?—The Journey to World Heritage Status for the Ancient Tea Forest Cultural Landscape of Pu’er Jingmai Mountain

 Why Jingmai Mountain?—The Journey to World Heritage Status for the Ancient Tea Forest Cultural Landscape of Pu'er Jingmai Mountain-3

 The Ancient Tea Forest Cultural Landscape of Jingmai Mountain is a typical example of the under-forest tea planting tradition continued by indigenous peoples in southwestern China.
-The indigenous governance system, unique tea ancestor worship, local tea culture centered around harmony, customs and traditions that promote mutual respect and love, and the strong spiritual connection between people, tea, and nature ensure that this tradition remains vibrant even after a millennium.
+The indigenous governance system, unique tea ancestor worship, local centered around harmony, customs and traditions that promote mutual respect and love, and the strong spiritual connection between people, tea, and nature ensure that this tradition remains vibrant even after a millennium.
 The nominated site exemplifies how indigenous peoples protect and utilize mountain and forest resources sustainably.
 Using traditional knowledge systems, including site selection, construction techniques, and vertical land use technology, they have created a wise mountainous living environment where tea grows in the forest, villages are nestled among the tea forests, and agricultural activities take place outside the tea forests.
 This is an outstanding representation of a sustainable mountain forest agriculture cultural landscape.

 Why Jingmai Mountain?—The Journey to World Heritage Status for the Ancient Tea Forest Cultural Landscape of Pu'er Jingmai Mountain-4